 19.32.010 – Purpose of Provisions.

-The purpose of the C-V zone is to provide for areas in appropriate locations where commercial centers providing for the needs of tourists and travelers may be established, maintained and protected, subject to conditional use approval by the planning commission.
+The purpose of the C-V Zone is to provide for areas in appropriate locations where commercial centers providing for the needs of tourists and travelers may be established, maintained and protected, subject to conditional use approval by the planning commission.
 The regulations of this zone are designed to encourage the provision of transient housing facilities, restaurants, service stations, and other commercial activities providing for the convenience, welfare, or entertainment of the traveler.

 19.32.020 Permitted Uses

-Permitted uses in the C-V zone include:
+Permitted uses in the C-V Zone include:

 Accessory uses customarily incidental to a conditional and permitted use;

-Agriculture.

 19.32.030 Conditional Uses

-Conditional uses in the C-V zone include:
+Conditional uses in the C-V Zone include:

 Antique shop without outside display.